-We were featured in the media quite a bit over the past three months, commenting on subjects ranging from the meaning of "travel philanthropy" to the challenges of current U.S.-Cuba relations to the need for higher safety standards when it comes to traveling abroad.
-You'll find links to, and brief explanations about, five articles here.
+We were featured in the media quite a lot recently, commenting on subjects ranging from sustainable and climate-resilient tourism in the Caribbean to consumer demand for environmentally-friendly travel.
+You'll find links to, and brief explanations about, five articles and one podcast here.